-Before enabling FIPS mode the Crypto Officer must verify that all tamper evident labels are in place and undamaged.
-The following should be checked before enabling FIPS mode and at regular intervals while the device is operating in FIPS mode:
+The Crypto Officer must verify that all tamper evident labels are in place and undamaged.
+The following should be checked at regular intervals:

 - Matching numbers.

 - Correct colors of label and ink.

 - Correct numbers if this information is recorded.

 - Indications of tampering ("VOID" markings on the labels).

 - Missing labels.

 - Labels that do not stick properly.

 - Labels that have the edges damaged.

 - Discolored or distorted labels.